ludocode/onramp/core/cci/1-opc/README.md

 This adds `else`, `for`, `struct`, `enum`, `switch`, arrays, variadic functions and more, with which we can implement our final stage C compiler.

+It implements most of C89 with some C99 and C11 features.
+We exclude global initializers, function pointers, multi-dimensional arrays, `long long`, floating point, and a few other minor features.

 This document describes the implementation.
 For a description of the language it compiles, see [Onramp Practical C](../../../docs/practical-c.md).